Norway's Christian Democrats to decide government's fate in terror row

 On Facebook, Listhaug recently posted a photograph of masked people clad in military fatigues, black scarves and ammunition with the text: “Labour thinks terrorists’ rights are more important than the nation’s security.
 Like and Share”.

-The comments unleashed a political storm, and Listhaug, a member of the right-wing Progress Party, apologized in parliament on March 13.
+The comments unleashed a political storm, and Listhaug, a member of the right-wing Progress Party, apologised in parliament on March 13.
 Most opposition parties, however, said her gesture was not sincere enough.

 But although many attempts have been made by parties in parliament to oust governments via no-confidence motions, the last vote to succeed in bringing down a cabinet was in 1963.

-Daily Aftenposten on Monday said that Solberg and Christian Democrats leader Knut Arild Hareide had discussed the possibility of defusing the situation by having Listhaug apologize a second time.
+Daily Aftenposten on Monday said that Solberg and Christian Democrats leader Knut Arild Hareide had discussed the possibility of defusing the situation by having Listhaug apologise a second time.

 The dispute erupted after Labour and the Christian Democrats helped defeat a bill allowing the state the right, without judicial review, to strip individuals of Norwegian citizenship if they are suspected of terrorism or joining foreign militant groups.